awsdocs/aws-cdk-guide/doc_source/ecs_example.md

 + [Setting Up with Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)
 + [Getting Started with Amazon ECS Using Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html)

-This tutorial creates a similar Fargate service in CDK code\.
+This example creates a similar Fargate service in CDK code\.

 The Amazon ECS construct used in this tutorial helps you use AWS services by providing the following benefits:
 + Automatically configures a load balancer\.